Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Results

 \subsubsection{Best-case analysis for specific target families}

 We compare samplers when applied to different families of target distributions in Table~\ref{tab:nfmc-per-family}.

 Jump HMC ranks best on each family and is tied with Jump MH on non-Gaussian unimodal targets.
+In gradient-free sampling, Jump MH performs best on synthetic targets, while IMH is better on real-world targets.
+This is consistent with a sparse logistic regression analysis by~\cite{grenioux_sampling_2023}, which found that adding global NF proposals to HMC outperforms classic HMC.
+They similarly found IMH to be better on a multimodal target compared to a sampler that cannot transition between modes.
+In our multimodal analyses, HMC ranks better than IMH on average, which could be due to the broad initialization of many chains and expressive HMC dynamics allowing chains to cross low target density barriers during the step size tuning phase.

-In gradient-free sampling, Jump MH performs best on synthetic targets, while IMH is better on real-world targets. \cite{hoffman_neutra-lizing_2019} show that \neutrahmc explores geometrically complex targets more efficiently than HMC.
+\cite{hoffman_neutra-lizing_2019} show that \neutrahmc explores geometrically complex targets more efficiently than HMC.
 However, we find their ranks to be the same on non-Gaussian targets.
 Due to the high uncertainty in HMC, it is plausible that some NFs allow \neutrahmc to rank better, though this is not the case in general.
 Moreover, \neutrahmc is actually worse for Gaussian targets and does not improve results in general (see Figures~\ref{subfig:nfmc-all-benchmarks-left} and~\ref{subfig:nfmc-all-benchmarks-right}).
+This finding is complementary to the multivariate Gaussian target analysis by~\cite{grenioux_sampling_2023}.
+The authors found that NeuTra MCMC performs worse when the Gaussian NF is close to the target, but outperforms Jump MCMC if the NF fit is poor.
+This is consistent with the Gaussian targets in this benchmark being relatively simple to model, especially considering long NF training times and fairly large amounts of training data.